 Short Term Opportunities

 Eager to learn more about your place in cross-cultural mission?
 A short-term assignment is a good place to explore this.
 Our hope is that AIM short-term volunteers will grow in their vision for cross-cultural ministry, and one day enter full-term ministry.
 We have developed our assignments to nurture that vision.
 Short-term assignments help to fulfill long-term goals.
-Service can be in specific placements or in teams.
-Have some questions before you begin to search for opportunities, then take a look at our Frequently Asked Questions!
+Service can be individual placements or in teams.
+If you have some questions then check out our Frequently Asked Questions before you scroll down to search for opportunities.

 Short Term Specific Placements